10 Great Travel Website Examples and Their Model Themes

 One of the major selling points of WordPress as a CMS, or content management system is that nearly anyone can make a website.
 That is true, but only to a point.
 Still, building a website from scratch is arduous technical work.
 Many WordPress users buy professionally built WordPress themes, to serve as templates to their websites.

 This is where a lot of users hit their first snags: the themes are usually presented using graphics the rights to which do not pass on to the buyer of the theme, and even if they did, what good is a website if they are all the same?
 What‘s more, many themes aspire to be the Swiss army knife of functionalities and features.
 If they achieve that – great!
 If they don‘t?
 Not as great.
 But in either case, the user is left with a slew of options and settings they don‘t know how to set up or don‘t know how to make the best of.
+To see how a certain theme actually looks when used on a website, pick a WordPress site that you particularly like, and then find out what WordPress theme the site is using.

 Made with BonVoyage